 If it seems reasonable to you to doubt evolution because humans are so complex, consider this: Humans are the survivors of four billion years of struggle.
 Trillions of living creatures struggling for survival and reproduction for four thousand, thousand, thousand years.
 How could something amazing not come out of such a process?

 Discussing the right to bear arms recently Bill Maher said, "But it's a fantasy that somehow we, if we didn't like the government, could take it over.
 The government has nuclear weapons, and the Marine Corps, and the F-22.
 Are you telling me that Bill and Earl are going to take over the government?
 It's insane.
 This was written at a time when you actually could because they had muskets and you had muskets.
 That doesn't exist any more."
 This is a dangerous mistake.
 In urban warfare, house-to-house, street-to-street fighting, nuclear weapons and aircraft carriers are useless.
 Try telling our soldiers fighting in Afghanistan that an outnumbering force armed with rifles is no threat.
 There are 100 million armed Americans.
 We outnumber the military 50 to 1.
 That certainly would give a wanna-be dictator pause.
 I very much hope that Bill Maher's view of America never comes to pass, because then the people will be at the mercy of the military.
 I don't want my freedom to depend only on 18-year-old boys remembering that they're sworn to the constitution and not to a particular president or military commander, and being principled enough to blow the brains out of any superior officer who supports a president who disbands congress and suspends the constitution.
-Never forget that Adolf Hitler was democratically elected Chancellor of Germany and then turned his country into a dictatorship with the support of his military and his private army of thugs.
+Never forget that Adolf Hitler was appointed Chancellor of democratic Germany and then turned his country into a dictatorship with the support of his military and his private army of thugs.

 Surveillance inevitably reduces our freedom.
 If you know that your eating habits recorded by the grocery store will affect your health insurance premiums, then you are less free to eat what you want.
 If you know that your car is being tracked by cameras reading your license plate, and the government can get you fired by telling your boss that you went to a political protest he doesn't like, then you're less free to participate in the political process.